CCSD Summer Reading Program 2019

-Visit www.biblionasium.com/summerreading and choose the middle box for the Cobb County School District; students login using student number and the password used to log into the computer at school.
+Visit www.biblionasium.com/summerreading and choose the middle box for the Cobb County School District; students login using Office 365 user ID, typically firstname.lastname, and the password used to log into the computer at school.
 If prompted, enter the state of Georgia and your school.
 Add books to your Biblionasium bookshelf and then log minutes in the reading log.

 What do I do if my student forgot his/her username or password?

 Call the Cobb County School District Customer Care Center at 770-514-2500.
 Hours are Monday - Thursday, 7 am - 5:30 pm, from May 28th through July 31st.

 When does the CCSD Summer Reading Challenge 2019 begin and end?

 The CCSD Summer Reading Challenge begins May 13th and ends August 16th.
 The overlap with the last few weeks of school provides time for students to practice using Biblionasium.
 The overlap with the first few weeks of school provides time for students to use school devices to log minutes they may have recorded on paper throughout the summer.